Grandma’s Homemade Thin Egg Noodles Recipe

 Cooking the noodles:

-- Pour 3 cups rich chicken or turkey stock into a medium saucepan and boil.
-Reserve 1 cup of stock.
+- Pour 1 quart (946 g) seasoned chicken or turkey stock (reserve 1 cup of stock to add later, if needed) into a medium saucepan and boil.

 - Drop noodles into boiling broth and cook until tender–about 1 minute if noodles are fresh and undried.
 If dried, cook longer–5-6 minutes.
 Turn off the heat.
 Do not drain.